 This is the online home of John Eisenberg, the Baltimore-based author and sportswriter.
 You have come to the right place to find out about John’s books, buy them, track his latest columns and opinions, check out his blog, and get in touch with him.

 Aside from his work an author, John also has his feet firmply planted in the current sports world.
 Since August 2012, John has worked as the columnist at baltimoreravens.com, the official site of the Baltimore Ravens of the National Football League -- winners of Super Bowl XXXVII.
-This job marks his return to opinion-writing in a market in which he served as the lead columnist for The Baltimore Sun for two decades.
-John writes two columns per week on the site, usually posting on Tuesdays and Saturdays, and also writes postgame analysis.
+This job marks his return to opinion-writing in a market in which he was the lead columnist for The Baltimore Sun for two decades.
+John posts two columns per week on the site, on Tuesdays and Saturdays, and also writes postgame analysis.

 You can check out what he has to say on Twitter, where he posts regularly.